-The Department of Natural Resources and Environmental Control in conjunction with the Division of Public Health has conducted a source water assessment.
-If you are interested in reviewing the assessment, please contact the City of Rehoboth Beach Water Department at 302-227-3194, or go online @ http://www.wr.udel.edu/swaphome/swassessments.html.
-Overall, Rehoboth Beach water has a high susceptibility to nutrients, pesticides and other inorganic compounds, a very high susceptibility to pathogens, a moderate susceptibility to petroleum hydrocarbons, PCBs', other organic compounds and metals.
+The Division of Public Health in conjunction with the Department of Natural Resources and Environmental Control has conducted a source water assessment.
+If you are interested in reviewing the assessment, please contact the City of Rehoboth Beach Water Department or go online @ http://delawaresourcewater.org/assessments.
+Overall, Rehoboth Beach Water has exceeded drinking water standards for pesticides, metals, and other inorganic compounds based on analytical data.
+It has a very high susceptibility rating to nutrients, a high susceptibility to pathogens, petroleum hydrocarbons, PCB's and other organic compounds.

-If you have any questions about this report or concerning your water utility, please contact Howard Blizzard, Water Supervisor at 302-227-3194.
+If you have any questions about this report or concerning your water utility, please contact Robert Downs, Water Supervisor at 302-227-3194.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the third Friday of each month at 7:00 p.m., at the Rehoboth Beach Fire Department, 2nd floor, 219 Rehoboth Avenue.
+They are held on the third Friday of each month at 7:00 p.m., second floor of City Hall, 229 Rehoboth Avenue.

-Public Health, Office of Drinking Water and City of Rehoboth Beach routinely monitor for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2015.
+The City of Rehoboth Beach routinely monitor for constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2017.